Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 ## Complete example

 The complete example with all the elements that we have reviewed.
 In the second part, we will see how to validate the form and manage error messages.
-For the rest of the exercise and to complete our registration form, we have added fields for the address (address, city, postal code).
+For the rest of the exercise and to complete our registration form, we have added fields for the address (address, city, zip code).

 <div class="col-md-8">
   <form id="formulaire_final" class="border border-secondary p-3 my-2">
     <div class="mb-2">
-      <label for="email_final" class="form-label">E-mail</label>
+      <label for="email_final" class="form-label">Email</label>
       <input type="text" class="form-control" id="email_final"/>
     </div>
     <label for="password_final" class="form-label">Password</label>